enkidevs/curriculum/lua/lua-core/tables-in-lua-ii/matrices-in-lua-iv.md

 In this code, **`i` represents every element of the outer array**, while **`j` represents the elements of the inner arrays** found in the elements of the outer array.
 This code will loop through each row/inner array using `j`, and moves on to the next row through `i`.

+> To access the nested table, we can access it through the indices of the outer table.
+Hence `#matrix[i]`.

 To create a **proper stopping point**, we will **use the length of the outer and inner arrays** for the columns and rows respectively.
-To get the length, we put a `#` before the name of the matrix for the outer arrays, and matrix[] for the inner arrays.
+To get the length, we put a `#` before the name of the matrix for the outer arrays.

 ---